saleel/nymdrive/README.md

 ## TODO
-- Add logger
+- Add file logger instead on console logs
-- Use nym web assembly client for UI when ready
+- Use nym web-assembly client for UI when ready
+- Option for publishing Public un-encrypted files to nym blockchain
 - UI to match Windows/Linux